StartApp-SDK/unity-plugin-sample/README.md

 * Interstitial
 * Rewarded Video
 * Banner
-* Exit ad for exiting the application with the back button

 When integrating the SDK with your application, please make sure to use the latest SDK version, which can be downloaded from our [portal](https://portal.startapp.com).
 Please also follow the integration manual which comes with the SDK.
-Don't forget to use your developers id and application id when initializing the SDK.
+Don't forget to use your application id when initializing the SDK.

 For any question or assistance, please contact us at support@startapp.com.